NGWPC/autoeval-jobs/interfaces/interfaces.md

 ## Mosaic Maker (`fim_mosaicker`)

-**Implementation status:  partially implemented.
-Vector mosaicking and mosaicking for depth rasters will be added in PI-6**
+**Implementation status:  partially implemented. mosaicking for depth rasters will be added in PI-6**

 ### Example command

 From inside the mosaic-dev container would run:

 ```
-python mosaic.py --region_tag 1234 --raster_paths /paths/to/rasters/ --hwm_paths /path/to/multipoint/geometries --mosaic_output_path /path/to/output/ --clip_geometry /path/to/clipvectors --fim_type extent --geo_mem_cache 512
+python mosaic.py --raster_paths /paths/to/rasters/ --hwm_paths /path/to/multipoint/geometries --mosaic_output_path /path/to/output/ --clip_geometry /path/to/clipvectors --fim_type extent
 ```

 This example lists all possible arguments.
-See yaml files for optional vs required arguments and argument abbreviations.
+See yaml files for optional vs required arguments.

 ### Description
 This job mosaics flood extents and benchmark raster data from either HAND or benchmark sources using a pixel-wise NAN-MAX selection policy.
 That is, for all the images being mosaicked if there are overlapping raster pixels then the maximum value of the overlapping rasters at that pixel location is selected.
 No-Data values are not considered when selecting the maximum (they are treated as Nan) unless all the pixels are No-Data.
 Rasters can be either depth or extent rasters and the mosaicking policy for overlapping rasters will remain the same.
-Common input combinations and the behavior of the jobs in those cases are described below.

-In the case of raster output the resolution of the produced raster will be determined by the lowest resolution raster in the input data.
+The resolution of the produced raster will be determined by the lowest resolution raster in the input data.

-If vector data is being mosaicked then the behavior will depend on what type of geometry is described by the vector data.
-The allowed geometries are point, or multipoint.

-In the case of point or multipoint geometries they can contain either extents or depths in their attributes and will pass through the type of information they are tagged with unless they are being mosaicked with polygon geometries.
-When a raster is being mosaicked with point geometries, locations where the raster coincide with the point values will be converted to a point geometry by averaging extent or depth pixel values within a buffer of the point location.
-This value will then be mosaicked with the value described by the overlapping point geometries depth or extent attribute.
-The raster values that don't coincide with points in the point geometry will be discarded.
-Additional attributes from the original point geometries will be passed through and returned with the mosaicked geometries.

 ### Arguments
-- **region_tag**
-  - Used by the job logs to help pipeline track status of evaluation for different regions.
 - **fim_type**
   - This informs the job whether it is mosaicking FIMs with extents or depths.
-- **geo_mem_cache**
-  - The GDAL cache size in megabytes to use when processing gridded data.
-Raster processing is the most memory intensive portion of this job so this argument effectively limits the memory used by the job.

 ### Inputs
 - **raster_paths** and/or **hwm_paths**: